jarencecasisirano/philippine-eagle-habitat-analysis/README.md

   - Assess spatially varying relationships between eagle presence and environmental covariates.
 - **Steps**:
   - Select optimal adaptive bandwidth using cross-validation.
-  - Fit a GWR model using the presence-absence dataset and covariates.
+  - Fit a GWR model using the presence data and covariates.
   - Extract and visualize local coefficients and \(R^2\) values.
 - **Outputs**:
   - Coefficient maps showing the influence of each covariate across the study area.
   - Local \(R^2\) map to evaluate model performance spatially.

+### **4. Habitat Suitability Prediction with MaxEnt**

+- **Objective**:
+  - Predict potential habitats for the Philippine Eagle by modeling environmental conditions associated with presence points.
+- **Steps**:
+  - Train a MaxEnt model using presence points and environmental raster layers (elevation, proximity to rivers, and forest cover).
+  - Generate habitat suitability maps.
+  - Evaluate the model using built-in AUC metrics and mean suitability of test presence points.
+- **Outputs**:
+  - Habitat suitability map highlighting areas with conditions similar to presence locations.
+  - AUC score and summary of suitability values for model validation.

 ---